Reshaping nonclassical properties and metrological performance of entangled coherent states via post-selected von Neumann measurements: Measurement Backaction in Phase Space

-To highlight the key characteristics of the 4D Wigner function for the state $|\Psi\rangle$ and to compare it with the initial state $|\Psi_{i}\rangle$, we begin by presenting 2D cross-sections along the $\text{Re}(\gamma)$ and $\text{Re}(\beta)$ plane of the joint Wigner function.
-From the figure \ref{fig:wigner}, it can be observed that the joint Wigner function $P_{J}(\gamma,\beta)$ exhibits significant structural evolution with variations in the coupling strength ($s_{1}$ and $s_{2}$).
-When $s_{1}=s_{2}=0$, the distribution assumes a concentrated symmetric form with a limited range of negative values, indicating weaker non-classical properties in the system.
+To highlight the key characteristics of the 4D Wigner function for the state $|\Phi\rangle$ and to compare it with the initial state $|\phi\rangle$, we begin by presenting 2D cross-sections along the $\text{Re}(\gamma)$ and $\text{Re}(\beta)$ plane of the joint Wigner function.
+From Figs. \ref{fig:wigner}(a), \ref{fig:wigner}(b), and \ref{fig:wigner}(c), it can be observed that the joint Wigner function $P_{J}(\gamma,\beta)$ exhibits significant structural evolution with variations in the coupling strength.
+When $s_{1}=s_{2}=0$, the distribution assumes a concentrated symmetric form with a limited range of negative values, indicating weaker nonclassical properties in the system.
 As the parameters increase to $s_{1}=s_{2}=1$, the joint distribution develops a multi-branch structure with a markedly enhanced negative region, indicating a pronounced quantum interference effect.
-Under strong coupling conditions ($s_{1}=s_{2}=2$), the negative region further expands to form intricate interference fringes, reflecting the system's highly non-classical behaviour and multi-mode quantum correlations.
-Overall, this visualisation clearly demonstrates that modulating the coupling strength effectively enhances the system's non-classical properties and entanglement characteristics.
-Having established these results, we analyze their entanglement structure via the Hillery-Zubairy criterion and study how a post-selected von Neumann measurement affects the quantum correlations in ECSs.
+Under strong coupling conditions $s_{1}=s_{2}=2$, the negative region further expands to form intricate interference fringes, reflecting the system's highly nonclassical behaviour and multi-mode quantum correlations.